RomiPerMont/1newsa/README.md

-# 1news
+# 1news.co.nz
-First repo for 1news.co.nz project
+First repository for 1news.co.nz project

 ## Description
-this is a repo created for Yoobee Colleges for assessment 2, on may 2025
+This repository is created for Yoobee Colleges CS203 Investigative Studio 1 Assessment 2, on May 2025